dougiemath/soe-shop-lms/README.md

 - all courses - a search with no filters applied
 - General English - a search of all published courses with the category 'General English'
 - Exam Skills - a search of all published courses with the ctegory 'Exam Skills'
-- user's Profile Page - a link to the user's order history, personal details and link to the LMS
+- user's Profile Page - a link to the user's order history, personal details and link to the LMS.
+Superusers will have access to the management panel using this link.
+It was decided not to give users direct access to the LMS as the main goal of this site is to sell products so having them linger before accessing the content allows for the possibility of further browsing.
-- Manage Content (superusers only) - link to content management (lessons, shop content)
 - a search bar - for searching all published courses
 - a link to a contact form
 - a link to the site's privacy policy (footer)